JYPjoy/Log/README.md

 <br/>

 ## License
-This library is licensed under ~~.
-Full license text is available in LICENSE.
+This library is licensed under MIT license.
+Full license text is available in LICENSE. | Copyright (c) 2023 JiYoung Park